apache/flink-web/flink-architecture.md

 Apache Flink is a distributed system and requires compute resources in order to execute applications.
 Flink integrates with all common cluster resource managers such as [Hadoop YARN](https://hadoop.apache.org/docs/stable/hadoop-yarn/hadoop-yarn-site/YARN.html), [Apache Mesos](https://mesos.apache.org), and [Kubernetes](https://kubernetes.io/) but can also be setup to run as a stand-alone cluster.

-Flink is designed work well each of the previously listed resource managers.
+Flink is designed to work well each of the previously listed resource managers.
 This is achieved by resource-manager-specific deployment modes that allow Flink to interact with each resource manager in its idiomatic way.

 When deploying a Flink application, Flink automatically identifies the required resources based on the application's configured parallelism and requests them from the resource manager.
-In case of a failure, Flink replaces the failed container by request new resources.
+In case of a failure, Flink replaces the failed container by requesting new resources.
 All communication to submit or control an application happens via REST calls.
 This eases the integration of Flink in many environments.

 <!-- Add this section once library deployment mode is supported. -->
 <!--